bobwaycott/octostrap/README.md

 **Still interested?
 Read on!**

 Okay, here's the fun part.
-You want to get a Bootstrap-based, Octopress-powered static site going in less than 5 minutes and in no more than 5 commands.
-Let's start with 3.

 **[Note: We assume you're starting with an empty repo for your project]**